Bahadirozen51/NF1-Smart-Redirector-Model/README.md

 To evaluate the impact of intracellular response latencies (e.g., cascade propagation delay, transcription lag, or receptor recycling kinetics) without altering the core legacy ODE engines, an isolated stochastic delay-differential framework is implemented.

 *  **Mathematical Execution & State-Dependency:** Subjected to an explicit dynamic, signal-mediated history-buffer allocation, the system computes cumulative cascade propagation latency dynamically based on downstream receptor saturation kinetics:
   $$\tau_{eff}(x) = \tau_{baseline} + \tau_{max} \cdot \frac{x^2}{K_{\tau}^2 + x^2}$$
   Under this state-dependent formulation, the system transitions away from static fixed-point convergence via a critical **Delay-Induced Hopf Bifurcation**.
-* **Topological Behavior:** The trajectory breaks the idealized, static $R = 1.58$ boundary and anchors tightly into a robust, macroscopically bounded **Stable Limit Cycle Attractor** exhibiting flexible, metabolic breathing characteristics under ambient cellular noise ($\sigma = 0.05$).
+* **Topological Behavior & Phase-Space Spotting:** Extreme pathway deregulation leads to temporal traps, forming dense trajectory clusters (local attractors) or "spots" in the phase portrait.
+Unregulated, these expand and overlap into a chaotic **"Manifold Black-Out,"** trapping the cell in irreversible, hyper-activated oncogenic feedback loops.
-* **Biophysical Conclusion:** This multi-scale simulation confirms that the *de novo* designed **SRX-RNA01** construct safely confines runaway oncogenic cascades into a controlled, periyodik cellular oscillator.
-Instead of a binary active/inactive complete blockade, the dynamic phase lag introduces an adaptive homeostatic breathing profile that absorbs metabolic overload bursts.
+* **Biophysical Conclusion:** The *de novo* designed **SRX-RNA01** construct acts as a dynamic controller, safely confining runaway cascades into a controlled, periodic **Stable Limit Cycle Attractor** with flexible homeostatic breathing.
+Instead of a toxic, binary blockade that triggers rapid drug resistance, the dynamic phase lag introduces an adaptive profile that absorbs metabolic overload bursts.

 ---